 Me?
 So far my talent for infection has largely been used to help charities.
 And I’m excited if after our conversation someone is more likely to pick up a hook or consider crochet in a new light or be even able to tell the difference between crochet and knit or even weaving.
 I’m especially excited when I have demystified something.
 It’s been a little while since I’ve actively infected someone.

 Not to sound too much like Dr. Evil or anything….

 I think it’s time to set my sights on new goals and higher aspirations in crochet as an art form.
 It is time to infect the internet and the world with global domination of the versatility, practicality and coolness of crochet.
 I seek a cro-pocalypse.
 A veritable domain of the hook, with zombie-like contagion and cult indoctrination – only without the blood, flesh craving and Kool-aid.

 But let’s leave the Borg mentality out of it.
 Crochet thrives best on flavors of individuality.
 It is after all derived from a single, lone hook.
-(Though I’m not against experimenting with two, who knows what new species that could bring!)
+(Though I’m not against experimenting with two!)

 It’s time fellow crocheters.
 Whatever it is in crochet that you love to do.
 Whatever part of the large crochet umbrella you specialize in… fill your soul and infect your world! 😉